CBI sells +$210 million in forex on Thursday - Shafaq News

 CBI sells +$210 million in forex on Thursday

-Cash deals were made by eight banks, while 18 banks met the requests relevant to foreign balances.
-A total of 18 exchange and brokerage companies took part in the auction.
+Cash deals were made by seven banks, while 19 banks met the requests relevant to foreign balances.
+A total of 60 exchange and brokerage companies took part in the auction.